Irastris/MercuryUproject/README.md

 # MercuryUproject

 4.25-plus Unreal project for modding Gotham Knights.
-This project includes implementations for a few classes utilized by the game for character rigging and transmogs.
+This project is preconfigured for IO Store packaging, adds various gameplay tags, and includes implementations for a few classes utilized by the game for character rigging and suits/transmogs.

-CCCustomizableKit is required, but is not distributed by this repo.
-Obtain it from [its Nexus page](https://www.nexusmods.com/gothamknights/mods/357?tab=files) and add its files to the necessary folder.

 Support will not be provided for this project.